-Please welcome Hank from Hunter Angler Gardener Cook as he shares one of his favorite things to make with wild foraged ramps, ramp and parsley pesto.
+Please welcome Hank as he shares one of his favorite things to make with wild foraged ramps, ramp and parsley pesto.
 Outstanding with pasta, though I ate half of this straight with a spoon.
 So good. ~Elise

 If you can’t find ramps, use green garlic.
 Both are available at farmer’s markets in spring, although ramps are tough to locate west of Minnesota.

-1 Toast the walnuts in a dry frying pan over medium heat, tossing from time to time, until you can smell them, about 5-7 minutes.
+In a dry frying pan over medium heat, toast the walnuts.
+Toss from time to time, until you can smell them, about 5-7 minutes.

 Serve within a couple days.
 For storage, keep covered in the fridge with a thin layer of olive oil over it.
 Freeze if you will have any left over after 3 days.

 |Nutrition Facts (per serving)|

 |Total Fat 168g||216%|

 |Dietary Fiber 8g||27%|

 |Vitamin C 48mg||242%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|